Václav Levý: Biography

-Levý was born in the village of Nebřeziny (today part of Plasy).
+Levý was born in the village of Nebřeziny in Bohemia, Austrian Empire (today part of Plasy, Czech Republic).
 He was the son of a shoemaker.
 When he was two years old, the family moved to Kožlany, where they remained.
 He showed an early aptitude for carving, creating several figures of the Virgin Mary and crucifixes.
 His parents were not sympathetic, however, and sought to apprentice him to a carpenter.
 At the urging of a local parson, he was sent away for an education, first to a certain abbey in Plzeň, then to the Augustinian monastery in Lnáře, where he became a cook, later serving a brief apprenticeship in Dresden.

 Upon returning from Dresden, he made the chance acquaintance of Antonín Veith, a landowner who was also a patron of the arts, and entered his service as a cook at his estate in Liběchov village near Mělník in 1844.
 His talent for sculpture was soon noticed by many of Veith's guests and, on the advice of the painter Josef Matěj Navrátil, he was sent to Prague to study with the sculptor František Xaver Linn (1802–1848).
 However, Levý came to the conclusion that Linn was a mediocre sculptor who had nothing to teach him, so he returned to Liběchov.

 It was there, in 1845, at the suggestion of Veith's librarian, an Augustinian professor from Brno named František Klácel, that Levý began creating the reliefs on a rock massif situated in wooded hill near Liběchov that are now known as the "Klácelka Cave."
 Levý probably took his inspiration for the sculptures from Klácel's poem Ferina Lišák (a fable about a fox).
 The attention attracted by these reliefs encouraged Veith to send him to Munich for studies with Ludwig Schwanthaler, where he was taught the Academic style.
 It was here that he produced one of his best-known works Adam and Eve in 1849.
 He then returned to Klácelka, adding motifs from Czech history, as well as working on new decorations for the castle chapel.